GSTC Training for Tourism Stakeholders in Jordan

-The course was joined by 25 stakeholders from across Jordan, representing destinations, conservation organizations, private sector companies and other industry professionals.
+The courses were each joined by 25 stakeholders from across Jordan, representing destinations, conservation organizations, private sector companies and other industry professionals.
 They engaged in lessons and discussion relating to all pillars of the GSTC Destination and Industry Criteria.
 They also learned from expert presenters on how the criteria are applied in Australia, Indonesia, and Bhutan, and worked on applying what they learned to local examples.

 Following the training, all the course participants are taking part in the GSTC STTP examination, to pursue the GSTC Certificate in Sustainable Tourism.